-On the acquisition or disposal of second hand property, solicitors are responsible for asking and replying to Commercial Property Standard Enquiries in relation to capital allowances.
+On the acquisition or disposal of second hand property, solicitors are responsible for asking and providing replies to Commercial Property Standard Enquiries in relation to capital allowances.
 What is less clear is where their responsibilities end in interpreting and actioning the answers to those enquiries.
-Unless specifically excluded from their terms of engagement, as per the dicta in the Hurlingham Estates v Wilde & Partners case, solicitors have an implied duty of care to advise their clients on capital allowances and if not, they must have a very clear understanding of where that duty of care lies and inform their clients accordingly.

-From 1 April 2014, there is no further margin for error in respect of this issue – the seller’s capital allowances position must be properly established and the sale and purchase contract must preserve entitlement for the buyer to claim capital allowances otherwise potentially huge amounts of tax relief may be lost.
+However, from 1 April 2014, there is no further margin for error in respect of this issue – the seller’s capital allowances position must be properly established before exchange of contracts otherwise potentially huge amounts of tax relief may be lost.

-Capitus have a complete range of services designed to assist solicitors with all of the capital allowances situations that they will encounter on any property transaction.
+Capitus have a complete range of services designed to help solicitors comply with the Law Society practice note and which will mitigate the risk that they are now exposed to following the introduction of the new pooling requirements in Finance Act 2012.
 Contact Aubrey Calderwood for an initial “no obligation”, discussion on email@example.com